railslove/ebicsbox/README.md

 ### Error Tracking

 The ebicsbox enables sentry as the error tracking software of choice.
-Simply define `SENTRY_DNS` via an environment variable to enable error tracking in production mode
+Simply define `SENTRY_DSN` via an environment variable to enable error tracking in production mode

 ### Documentation